CaddyGlow/cribcall/SPEC.md

 - `deviceId`, keypair.
 - `deviceCert`, `certFingerprint`.
-- Trusted monitors (monitorId, name, cert fingerprint, lastKnownIp).
+- Trusted monitors (remoteDeviceId, name, cert fingerprint, lastKnownIp).
 - Listener preferences.

 Deleting a device key (monitor or listener) clears its trust anchors; the device must be re-paired to resume use.